 - The dialogical process is rooted in Western ideology and may promote Western assumptions.
 This can be overcome through addressing this in the training and acknowledging bias.

 - Requires a highly skilled trainer skilled in group facilitation.
 The trainer must be prepared to adapt to issues as they may arise.

-- Pre-training work including participant selection and needs assessments are crucial to ensuring diversity of participants, that trainers cater for needs and goals of participants, and that participants know what to expect.
+- Pre-training work, including participant selection and needs assessments, is crucial to ensure diversity of participants, that trainers cater for needs and goals of participants, and that participants know what to expect.